 Skip to content

-United Arab Emirates for remote workers
+United Arab Emirates for remote workers.

 A Gulf federation with no personal income tax and no mandatory social contributions for foreign nationals: a self-employed remote worker's income-tax burden is effectively zero (corporate tax reaches natural persons only above AED 1m turnover, and even then the first AED 375,000 of profit is 0%).
 Residence is self-sponsored through the one-year virtual-work visa, the five-year Green visa for freelancers, or the ten-year Golden visa.
 Costs and rents in Dubai and Abu Dhabi are high; the population is ~88% expatriate.